czarnick89/RESI-IRRIGATION/Residential Sprinkler Layout App — Pro.md

    d.
 Add permissions so users can only access their own data*

 4. **Implement Project & Yard Logic**
    a.
-Add logic for saving partial yard data (autosave)
+Add logic for saving partial yard data (autosave) * done on backend, need front end
    b.
-Implement endpoints for sketch data (accept/save JSON)
+Implement endpoints for sketch data (accept/save JSON)* need to make sure sketch can be editied and saved to db if needed
    c.
-Add endpoints for generating sprinkler layouts (stub logic for now)
+Add endpoints for generating sprinkler layouts (stub logic for now) * need to replace response with actual optimized layout once complete
+   d.
+Set up sprinkler head layout algo to optimize heads based on fully submitted data

 5. **Set Up React Frontend with Vite**
    a.
 Scaffold React app with Vite